killerducky/killerducky.github.io/mahjong/mjs_gacha_notes.md

         * Dorm -> Pick character -> View -> Gift
         * But only the type they like
             * They like the minor versions of the Purple item that is required for the final Bond ceremony
+            * To see what Purple item they require:
+              *  Dorm -> Pick character -> View -> Bond
             * For example Niki requires Heart of the Ocean for the final Bond
               * So you get bonus Bond points for gifting the other diamonds
         * Save purple gifts for final ceremony
         * Other gifts should be donated for dust to get new characters
     * Get more emotes